MicrosoftDocs/data-api-builder-docs/data-api-builder/database-objects.md

 }
 ```

-If the stored procedure accepts parameters, those can be passed as parameter of the query or mutation.
+If the stored procedure accepts parameters, those parameters can be passed as parameter of the query or mutation.
 For example:

 ```graphql
 query {